-Your best strategy for staying balanced this winter will be to assess your body’s present state of balance and the influence of your local weather on a day-to-day basis.
+If your constitution has high amounts of both vata and kapha, your best strategy for staying balanced this winter will be to assess your body’s present state of balance and the influence of your local weather on a day-to-day basis.
 With a refined sense of awareness, you can adapt your routine to pacify either vata or kapha or both—depending on your changing needs.
-To this end, you may find it helpful to read both the vata and kapha sections for more useful tips on how to pacify either of these doshas at any given time.

 Foods to Favor

 Eat warm, cooked foods that are generously spiced with a variety of flavors.

 - Fruits like apricots, berries, cherries, peaches, soaked prunes, and soaked raisins will be especially supportive for you this winter.